 Salmon, G. (2000).
 E-moderating: The key to online teaching and learning.
 Kogan Page.

 These resources from 2013-2017 are being shared to support colleagues new to teaching online in the face of the COVID-19 pandemic.

-There was some useful discussion and significant interest in the poster on display (available to download from the workshop page).
-It was also, on a personal level, a great chance to meetup with former colleagues form the Open University and the University of Hull.
+There was some useful discussion and significant interest in the poster on display (available to download ).
+It was also, on a personal level, a great chance to meet up with former colleagues from the Open University and the University of Hull.

 A new YouTube channel has been produced in order to bring together a disperate range of video exemplars, explanatory videos and training & development material from the different DiAL-e projects in one place.
 We hope to develop this channel in the near future with your help, to make it a useful place to critique the framework and its applications, as well as a site to upload examples of good practice in using video resources.

 We invite you all to join the site as a subscriber (we promise NOT to bombard you with emails) so that you can comment on the videos, provide insights for colleagues on what has worked best for you, and develop a community that is focused on using video resources in our teaching, particularly in higher education, as a focus for learner engagement rather than as ‘content’.